-It’s also good to practice general bathroom maintenance, such as wiping down the shower walls and surfaces, keeping the toilet area clean, etc. Not only will this help keep your bathroom looking nice, but it’ll help reduce humidity levels as well.
+It’s also good to practice general bathroom maintenance, such as wiping down the shower walls and surfaces, keeping the toilet area clean, closing the shower curtain when not in use, etc. Not only will this help keep your bathroom looking nice, but it’ll help reduce humidity levels as well.

 Make the most of your shower space.

 Keep in mind, an RV bathroom isn’t very big, to begin with, so you’ll want to make the most of your shower space.
 There are plenty of products on the market to help you make the most of your tiny shower, such as shower caddies, tension rods for hanging your towels and washcloths, and even wall-mounted shelves or hooks.

 For example, invest in a good-quality RV shower caddy and hang it on the wall or door to store all of your toiletries.
 This will help keep your shower gel and shampoo off the shower floor, out of sight, and easy to access when needed.
 Also, be sure to have a non-slip shower mat to prevent slips or falls.